vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 That's it!
 In the end you'll have a bottle with the right structure to be sent to a ROS topic.

 Be careful to match the data with what ROS expects to receive...
-If you set a `list` type and ROS is waiting for a vector of integers your `[field index]_msg` should be something like `[field index]_msg = 1 , 2 , 3 , 4...`.
-In case you specify something like `[field index]_msg = "hey" , "there"...` the conversion will fail since it cannot cast the values to integers.
+If you set a `list` type and ROS is waiting for a vector of integers your `[field index]_msg` should be something like `[field index]_msg = 1 , 2 , 3 , 4`.
+In case you specify something like `[field index]_msg = "hey" , "there"` the conversion will fail because it cannot cast the values to integers.

 #### Example